-Pim Klamer has been a researcher at the Research group Normative Professionalisation since 1 May 2016.
-His research focuses on the (normative) professionalisation of appraisers of commercial real estate (such as office buildings).
+Pim Klamer has been a researcher within the Research group Normative Professionalisation since 1 May 2016.
+His research focuses on the (normative) professionalisation of appraisers of commercial real estate.
+The real estate sector, in which appraisers are active, bursts with commercial interests.
+At the same time appraisers also serve a public interest in conducting their work.
+Pim analyses how appraisers shape their professional judgement in the midst of an array of private (client/organisation-orientated) and public interests.

 Fields of expertise